This post may contain affiliate links. Read my full disclosure policy.

-This delicious Fall Salad with Roasted Pumpkin, Pecans, Kale, Apples and Wild Rice, is topped with Maple-glazed Pecans, Dried Cranberries, and a scrumptious Fall-inspired Vinaigrette.
+This hearty Fall Salad with Roasted Sugar Pumpkin, Kale, Apples, and Black Rice is topped with Maple-glazed Pecans, Dried Cranberries, and a scrumptious Fall-inspired Vinaigrette.
 Vegan and Gluten-free!

-Here’s a vegan Fall Salad that would be a beautiful addition to your Thanksgiving table or simply served up as a healthy vegan dinner.
-Roasted Pumpkin, black rice, apples and kale, tossed in the most delicious vegan dressing – and topped with maple glazed pecans.
-Feel free to sub delicata squash, butternut or acorn squash!
+Here’s a beautiful Fall Salad that would be a delicious addition to your Thanksgiving table or simply served up as a healthy vegan dinner.
+Roasted Pumpkin, black rice, apples and kale are tossed in the most delicious dressing – and topped with maple glazed pecans.
+Add dried cranberries or currants if you like.

 Hearty and filling, this could also work as a vegan main dish.
 For extra richness feel free to add crumbled goat cheese, or try farmer’s cheese.
 A very beautiful autumnal salad!